faranakopolis/Sumino/README.md

 ## System Design

-Having in mind that the framework is Django Rest, I needed to chosen between two different implementations for the Views:
+Having in mind that the framework is Django Rest, I needed to chosen between two different implementations for the views:
 - Class based views
 - Function based views

 Although class-based views increase the code readabality, we do not need to use all of the CRUD methods in this specific project.
-We don't really have that many models to use and our APIs doesn't relate to eachother, therefore it's better to use the function-based views for implementation.
+We also do not have many models to use and our APIs do not have anything in common.
+Therefore, it is better to use the function-based views for this implementation.

-_In order to scale up in the future we could change the implementation method to class based._
+note: _In order to scale up the system in the future, we can change the implementation method to class-based._